odubno/instagram-analyzer/README.md

 ```
 Now that we have the _base.html figured out lets pull the base into our other HTML files.

 Configure the index.html.
-This form will display a form field for entry and a placeholder to indicate what should be entered.
+This form will display the form field for entry and a placeholder to indicate what should be entered.
 In our case a hashtag.
+The userinput will then be pulled into the python script and scrape the Instagram API.

 index.html
 ```